emlite/emlite-cpp/README.npmjs.md

 }
 ```

-Similarly if you use emscripten with the EMLITE_USE_EMSCRIPTEN_JS_GLUE flag:
+Similarly if you use emscripten with the EMSCRIPTEN_STANDALONE_WASM flag:
 ```javascript
 import { Emlite } from "emlite";
 import initModule from "./bin/main.mjs";